This article has links to products and services we love, which we may make commission from.

 Afternoon: Airsaig to Mallaig (8 miles approx 15 minutes)

-Mallaig is a port where you can get ferries to some of the islands.
+Mallaig is a port town where you can catch a pre-booked ferry to Skye.

-You can also take the mail boat over to the Knoydart peninsula from here.
+You can also take the mail boat to the Knoydart peninsula from Mallaig.

 The Isle of Skye: Armadale to Portree (42 miles, approx 1 hour)

-When you disembark, it is tempting to begin your drive straight to Portree.
+When you disembark, it is tempting to head straight to Portree.

 Just a short walk from the pier is Armadale Castle.

-The castle and the gardens are part of the Clan Donald’s Land trust, and again, if you are researching your heritage, this will be a good place for you to explore.
+The castle and the gardens are part of the Clan Donald’s Land trust, and again, if you are researching your heritage, this is a good place to explore.

 After you have explored this wee village, your drive now takes you through the Cullins.

-These spectacular mountains tower above you, following the road that winds its way towards your destination.
+These spectacular mountains tower above you, following the road that winds towards your destination.

 The roads will be busy as this is the most popular of the Scottish Islands.